techno-nerd/ZombieGame/README.md

 - Right arrow: Move right
 - Space: Shoot
 - E: Switch hands
-- Q: Special move - Eradicate all zombies (does not give you points!)
+- Q: Special move - Eradicate all zombies (does not give you points!).
+You can only use this 3 times!

 Zombies are going to move towards you, hence you will need to switch hands to shoot them